7 Most Famous Historical Monuments in Sri Lanka

 Sigiriya Rock Fortress, Sigiriya, Sri Lanka

 Sigiriya is full of rich culture and tradition.
-Although this place was built in 495 AD.
+However, this place was built in 495 AD.
 The huge palaces made up of ancient rocks are the center of attraction for tourists.
-It is been said that these forts were made in the rule of Kind Kasyapa.
+It is being said that these forts were made under the rule of Kind Kasyapa.

-These forts are however surrounded by the emerald forest.
+The emerald forest however surrounds these forts.
 Meanwhile, you can also explore the scenic beauty of the large part of Sigiriya from the viewpoint of some famous rocks Pidurangala Rock, and some more rocks situated on the opposite side of the Pidurangala Rock.

 7. Gal Vihara Buddha Figures, Polonnaruwa